undisbeliever/terrific-audio-driver/docs/samples.md

 This is the frequency of the instrument when played back at 32000Hz.
 It is used to build a pitch table containing the sample-rate for every note and instrument that can be played.

-The pitch table is limited a maximum 256 entries.
-To reduce the size of the pitch table, try to reduce the number of unique *Sample Frequencies* used in a project.

 Note range
 ==========